About Probability Storm

 3. Subjective experience, preference or beliefs - stating personal beliefs about what music or art should be falls here.

-4. Addressing other people's perception of the music, could be fans or detractors, but it's an outside conversation the reviewer can join.
-Historical significance falls here as it's about
+4. Addressing other people's perception of the music, could be fans or detractors, but it's an outside conversation the writer can join.
+Historical significance falls here as it's about the public's perception.

 In other words, if I discuss popular topics, more people will care even if I have nothing interesting to say.